 SEE BOTTOM FOR BECOMING A PROGRAMME MANAGER & SELECTING A PROGRAMME MANAGER

-Polymath Consulting practitioners has published a number of thought papers on prepaid cards.
+Polymath Consulting practitioners has published a number of thought papers on E-Money, prepaid cards and emerging payments.
 These both provide practical advice as well as looking into the future and are free to download.
-The following whitepapers are below:

 If the Whitepaper has been interesting do contact us as we may have further information we can supply on the topic or new udpated data. firstname.lastname@example.org

 In recent years we have seen a trend toward brands/third parties wanting to hold the ledger/ Account of Record who are not a certified scheme processor.
 There can be good reasons for this e.g. where the brand is regulated and holds a credit licence and has built the technology to run a credit card or some other form of lending product and needs to connect to the scheme only.
 In such cases they sit under their own regulation and the BIN sponsor is just the Card BIN Sponsor and not the regulation sponsor.
 The more common scenario though is where a wallet/account that wants the card to in effect act as a debit card.
 The wallet is running on a non-scheme certified processor, in this case the brand wants to ensure that funds are available.
 There is a big difference between where the Wallet party is regulated and where they are not, as the document highlights.